-3.8 The permitted reserves of crushed rock for aggregate uses at quarries in North East England at 31 December 2017 were 220.7 million tonnes (Table 3.6).
-This represents a decrease in permitted reserves from 2017.
-The decrease in reserves is not in line with sales and the reason includes a reassessment of the reserves at Marsden Quarry in South Tyneside resulting in a higher recorded reserve figure at that site.
+3.8 The permitted reserves of crushed rock for aggregate uses at quarries in North East England at 31 December 2018 were 210.2 million tonnes (Table 3.6).
+This represents a decrease in permitted reserves from 2018.
+The decrease in reserves is not in line with sales and this is principally as a result of a reduction in the permitted reserves at sites in County Durham.
 A large proportion of the permitted reserves of crushed rock in North East England are found at quarries in County Durham (59%) and Northumberland (37%), with the remaining reserves found at the sites in Tees Valley and Tyne and Wear (4%).